 All experiments are conducted on a testbed of five machines.
-All applications and the ORB service run on a Linux cluster composed of four Pentium-IV machines: Ron, Harry, Norbert and Hermione.
-Ron and Hermione are 2.80GHz and Harry and Norbert are 2.53GHz.
+All applications and the ORB service run on a Linux cluster composed of four Pentium-IV machines: Ron, Harry, Norbert, and Hermione.
+Ron and Hermione are 2.80GHz, and Harry and Norbert are 2.53GHz.
 All four machines are equipped with 512KB cache and 512MB RAM, and run KURT Linux 2.4.22.
-The controller is located on another Pentium-IV 2GHz machine with 512KB cache and 256MB RAM.
-The controller machine runs Windows XP Professional with MATLAB 6.0.
+The controller is located on another Pentium-IV 2.53GHz machine with 512KB cache and 512 MB RAM.
+The controller machine runs Windows XP Professional.
 The four machines in the cluster are connected via an internal switch and communicate with the controller machine through the departmental 100Mbps LAN.

 All the experiments run a medium-sized workload that comprises 12 tasks (with a total of 25 subtasks).
 The tasks include 8 end-to-end tasks (tasks T_1 to T_8) and 4 local tasks.
 Figure 4 shows how the 12 tasks are distributed on the 4 application processors.
-A processor failure incident on Norbert is emulated in Experiment III to test FC-ORB's faulttolerance capability.
+A processor failure incident on Norbert is emulated in Experiment IV to test FC-ORB's fault-tolerance capability.
 Hence in Figure 4, we also show the configured backup subtasks for all subtasks on Norbert that belong to an end-to-end task.
 There is no backup subtask for local task $T{11,1}$ as we assume that the local task is specific to Norbert.

 The subtasks on each processor are scheduled by the RMS algorithm [15].
 Each task's end-to-end deadline is $d_i = n_i/r_i(k)$, where n_i is the number of subtasks in task T_i and $r_i(k)$ is the current rate of T_i .
 Each end-to-end deadline is evenly divided into subdeadlines for its subtasks.
 The resultant subdeadline of each subtask T{ij} equals its period, $1/r_i(k)$.
-Hence the schedulable utilization bound of RMS [15], $B = m(2^{1/m}-1)$ is used as the utilization set point on a processor, where m is the number of subtasks (including backup subtasks) on this processor.
-Specifically, the utilization set points for the four experiment processors are: Ron (72.4%), Harry (72.4%), Norbert (74.3%) and Hermione (72.4%).
+Hence the schedulable utilization bound of RMS [15], $B = m(2^{1/m} - 1)$ is used as the utilization set point on a processor, where m is the number of subtasks (including backup subtasks) on this processor.
+Specifically, the utilization set points for the four experiment processors are: Ron (72.4%), Harry (72.4%), Norbert (74.3%), and Hermione (72.4%).
 All (sub)tasks meet their (sub)deadlines if the desired utilization on every processor is enforced.
 The sampling period of the utilization control service is $T_s = 4$ seconds.

 To evaluate the robustness of FC-ORB when execution times deviate from the estimations, the execution time of each subtask T{ij} can be changed by tuning a parameter called the execution-time factor, $etf{ij}(k) = a{ij}(k)/c{ij}$, where a{ij} is the actual execution time of T{ij} .
 The execution time factor (etf) represents how much the actual execution time of a subtask deviates from the estimation.
-The etf
+The etf (and hence the actual execution times) may be kept constant or changed dynamically in a run.
+In the following we use inversed etf (ietf,specifically, $ietf{ij}(k) = 1/etf{ij}(k)$) because DRE systems commonly have undesired oscillation when execution times are underestimated (i.e. etf > 1).